 Times for all NEVER QUIT events are laid out so that nothing overlaps and all family members can participate.
 Parents/legal guardians must watch over their children/young ones to keep them out of harms way.

 (Please make sure to carefully read the Questions and Answers that are following the graph)

-- This NEVER QUIT Warrior Challenge event is being run to see if you have what it takes physically, to take the interest of a Special Operations Mentor or Recruiter.
+This NEVER QUIT Warrior Challenge event is being held to see if you have what it takes physically, to take the interest of a Special Operations Mentor or Recruiter.
 (This is why it is a free event)

-- If you are younger you can enter the 12:30pm Jr Warrior Challenge, if older (16 years and above) you can create a 6 person team and enter the 2pm Battle for the Beach.
+If you are younger than 16, you can enter the 12:30pm Jr Warrior Challenge, if older (16 years and above) you can also create a 6 person team and enter the 2pm Battle for the Beach.

-- If you are seriously interested in a possible recruiters talking to you about a Special Operations contract, you should try to reach the Optimum score.
+If you are interested in a possible recruiters talking to you about requirements for a Special Operations or contract, you should try to reach the Optimum score.

 Scroll down to see a list of important questions and answers:

 IMPORTANT: Only U.S. Citizens age 16 and older, may enter this Warrior Challenge In order to register for the Warrior Challenge, you must be in good health and be able to do the minimum of the following requirements.
 If you are over the age of 28, you must pay the required listed fees.

 *2 Minute Rest*